jefflovejapan/ntsc-mtl/Scratchpad.md

     - if we've got midLine stuff then we do a bunch of extra math, otherwise we shiftRow(row, noisyShift, boundaryHandling of 0)
         - we shift the row by a non-integer amount using linear interpolation
 - I think my implementation's still a little off

+# June 9th

+OK, spent the whole weekend here but made big progress

+I think I finally have the IIR delay stuff figured out and hopefully there's a simple implementation that just involves translating the inputImage for IIR filters.
+Actually a better way to do it might be in the final compose step -- keep everything in shader land.

+I kind of don't want to put this project down but I feel like I'll regret it if I just work on this for the whole retreat.
+Then again, I might be able to go really far with this.
+If I focused on it for the next three weeks I could probably have a real library launched and maybe even an app in the App Store.

+I think I can demonstrate the value of this to the rest of the team, and maybe continue to work on it when I'm back at 1SE.
+The only thing that's better than getting paid to work on a passion project is getting paid to work on my *own code*.
+This is such a cool thing and genuinely interesting for talks and stuff.

+The web stuff is cool and I might not have another chance to work on it soon.
+Then again, with ChatGPT I can always grab enough web code to get by (right?)